ovh/docs/pages/cloud/private-cloud/lifecycle_policy/guide.es-us.md

 #### NSX Datacenter for vSphere (NSX-v)

-You can check your version of NSX-v in the vSphere section "Networking and security", tab "about NSX".
+You can check your version of NSX-v in the "Networking and security" section of vSphere, in the "about NSX" tab.<br>
-If your version is anterior to 6.4.12, please reach out to the support team to plan your upgrade.
+If your version is earlier than 6.4.12, please reach out to the support teams to plan an upgrade.

-VMware extended the support of NSX Datacenter for vSphere on OVHcloud's infrastructure until 15/01/2023.
-If you are using NSX you have to plan your migration to NSX Transformers before this date (15/01/2023).
+VMware extended the support of NSX Datacenter for vSphere on OVHcloud infrastructures until 15/01/2023.
+If you are using NSX, you have to plan your migration to NSX Transformers before this date (15/01/2023).

 ### Veeam Backup & Replication lifecycle policy